 - Snug-fitting, air-tight plastic pants or plastic-covered diapers that prevent wetness from drying or that rub the skin.

 How can I prevent diaper rash?

 The best way to prevent diaper rash is to change your baby’s diaper often, especially if your baby has diarrhea.
 If your child has diarrhea, you can also help to prevent diaper rash with an unscented barrier cream, such as petroleum jelly or a zinc oxide-based paste, to protect the skin.

 How can I treat diaper rash?

-- When you change your baby’s diaper, wash her bottom with mild soap and warm water (just water if there is no stool), rinse and pat dry.
+- When you change your baby’s diaper, wash her bottom with mild soap and warm water (just water if there is no stool) or unscented baby wipes, rinse and pat dry.
 If the skin is really sore and red, it may be less painful to wash the area in a warm bath.